Joan Morice: Life and career

 Morice was born in 1904 in Barberton, Transvaal Colony to Andrew Morice and Alice Mary Morice (née Roberts).
 She was sent to England for her early education.
 In 1922 she returned to South Africa and enrolled in a veterinary surgery course.
 Morice completed the first two years of the degree at the University of the Witwatersrand and the last year at the Onderstepoort Veterinary Institute of the Transvaal University College.

-In 1927 Morice received her Batchelor of Veterinary Science and worked at Onderstepoort and the Allerton Laboratory (in what was formerly Natal, now KwaZulu-Natal) as a temporary veterinary officer until December 1928, after which she started her own private practice in Johannesburg.
+In 1927 Morice received her Bachelor of Veterinary Science and worked at Onderstepoort and the Allerton Laboratory (in what was formerly Natal, now KwaZulu-Natal) as a temporary veterinary officer until December 1928, after which she started her own private practice in Johannesburg.

 In 1930 she married Maurice Connell Robinson, who had also qualified as a vet in 1928, and they ran the practice together.
 They abandoned the practice in 1935 but Morice kept her appointment as the veterinary surgeon to the Johannesburg Greyhound Racing Club and the Rand Hunt Club.
 Morice also did charitable work for the predecessor of the NSPCA and the Bantu Animal Welfare Association while her husband joined the municipal service of Johannesburg.

 Morice died in 1944 from lung cancer.